 • Adjust Sprinklers so only your lawn is watered and not the house, sidewalk, or street.

-• Install a rain sensor on your irrigation system so it won’t run when it’s raining.
+• Install a rain sensor on your irrigation system, so it won’t run when raining.

 • Use soaker hoses to water the shrubs.

 • Put mulch around trees and shrubs.

 • Use a broom instead of water hose to clean the sidewalk/driveway.

 • Water in the morning and evening when temperatures are cooler to minimize evaporation.

 • Water wisely… One inch of water, once a week, should be sufficient for your lawn.

 The District office maintains a native, drought tolerant landscape.
 The plants include Indian Hawthorn, Tree Holly, Yaupon Holly, Texas Sage, Texas Lantana, and the Knockout Rose.